AT-Publishing/website/_posts/2018-12-5-crypto-vs-forex.md

 * Volatility – some financial traders like price volatility, but some might say that cryptocurrencies are too volatile and represent an almighty challenge when finding suitable entry and exit points.
 * Uncertain market sentiment – although cryptos were on an uptrend in 2017, they have certainly been on [a downtrend](https://www.trustnodes.com/2018/11/29/downtrend-has-faded-out-says-this-weeks-crypto-technical-analysis) in 2018.
 It’s hard to know where they’ll head next.

+*If you care for high leveraged crypto trading, you're probably looking for [BitMEX](http://bit.ly/melancholic-100x) as well, keep your cool though.*

 ## The pros and cons of forex trading

 Trading fiat currencies has been a lucrative proposition for investors that know the right time to enter and exit the markets.
 However, there are several pitfalls too which we’ll explore below.